Unleashed (Dannii Minogue album): Cancelled The Platinum Collection album

 The Platinum Collection was originally planned for release in 2006 by Minogue's former label Warner Bros.
 Records, as part of a series of back catalogue compilations released for other artists on their roster.
-However, it was cancelled due to Warner Music attempting to the release the album with material contained within Minogue's severance deal with London Records.
+However, it was cancelled due to Warner Music attempting to release the album with material contained within Minogue's severance deal with London Records.
 It was replaced with the release of her second greatest hits album The Hits & Beyond later in 2006, plus Unleashed a year later.